- Property code: PDUCK

 Small raised seating area directly outside with bistro table and chairs.
 Beyond the courtyard is a fully enclosed meadow with picnic table, surrounded by fields, perfect for relaxing and lunching in the great outdoors.

-- Bed linen and towels, wifi, electricity and electric heating (radiators)
+- Included: Bed linen and towels, (guests are requested to provide their own beach towels) wifi, electricity and electric heating (radiators)

 Lovely cottage in an excellent location.
 Very friendly owners plus a very friendly three legged cat.
 Visit the Tavistock Inn Poundsgate.
 Lovely atmosphere and great food.